papaux/sbt-multi-project-example/README.md

 * Each sub-project contains only its source code
 * Sub-projects can depend on other sub-projects
 * Only *deliverable* sub-projects produce a *fat-jar* using [sbt-assembly](https://github.com/sbt/sbt-assembly)
+* Github workflow for building and testing scala project
+* Github workflow for integrating with Dependabot alerts

 ## Example structure
 * sbt-multi-project-example/